 “Having a clear mission and making sure you know that mission and making sure that mission comes through the company is probably the most important thing you can do for both culture and values.”

 Relentlessly focusing on the long-term even over short-term wins.

 Airbnb’s leadership prioritizes difficult choices that favor the long-term.
-They called them Plan B Decisions — ones that mean taking lower valuations than were offered, slower growth than is actually possible, among others.
+They call them Plan B Decisions — ones that mean taking lower valuations than were offered and slower growth than is actually possible, among others.
 Plan-B Decisions’ are ones you take because Plan-A is unacceptable.